ChadCottle/cs90/README.md

 Attach the following policy:<br/>
 AWSCodeDeployRole<br/>
 **Note:** on the Trust Relationship tab you will need to edit this line:<br/>
-`”Service": “ec2.amazonaws.com”` and change it to the following: `codedeploy.amazonaws.com<br/>
+`”Service": “ec2.amazonaws.com”` and change it to the following: `”Service": “codedeploy.amazonaws.com"`<br/>